UT Reads

 UT Reads is a campaign for The University of Texas at Austin to build a learning community through sharing the experience of reading the same book.
 We hope to initiate constructive conversation throughout our community about important and enriching topics.

-There was also a series of three panel discussions, open to the whole UT community in a webinar format.
-Attendees contributed questions and relevant comments though written Q&A and the author joined us for the last panel discussion.
-If you missed the exciting discussions you can watch them on our YouTube channel
+At the end of the campaign we have a series of panel discussions, open to the whole UT community in a webinar format.
+Attendees contribute questions and relevant comments though written Q&A and the author joins us for the last panel discussion.
+If you missed the exciting discussions for our last campaign you can watch them on our YouTube channel

 The What, Why, and How of Reading Groups